krahets/hello-algo/docs-en/chapter_stack_and_queue/queue.md

 ## 5.2.1 &nbsp; Common Operations on Queue

 The common operations on a queue are shown in the Table 5-2 .
 Note that method names may vary across different programming languages.
-Here, we adopt the same naming convention as used for stacks.
+Here, we use the same naming convention as that used for stacks.

 <p align="center"> Table 5-2 &nbsp; Efficiency of Queue Operations </p>